arkency/posts/posts/2020-05-12-multitenancy-with-postgresql-schemas---what-youd-rather-know-before.md

 end
 ```

-**Where do you store your tenant list**.
+### Where do you store your tenant list

 A lot of people might wanna put it to the db to be able to manipulate it just as the rest of the models.
 But which schema?
 If you put it to `public`, all of your tenants' schemas will also have the tenants table (hopefully empty).
 Probably not a problem, but it's a little unsettling.
 If you think about it more, tenant management is logically a separate application and shouldn't be handled by the same Rails codebase, but a lot of people will do it for convenience reasons.
 Just beware of accruing to many hacks around that.

-**Rails vs PG schemas impedance**.
+### Rails vs PG schemas impedance

 Rails is not really meant to be used with multiple schemas.
 On the surface it looks fine, but then there little nuances coming up.

 * `db/structure.sql`
 * migrations per tenant or global

-**Remember you have to multitenantize other 3rd party services**.
+### Remember you have to multitenantize other 3rd party services

 SQL DB is not everything.

+**TODO**: not really schema-related.

-**What is the role of the default schema?**.
+### What is the role of the default schema?

 Which is `public`.

-**How do you write the tests**.
+### How do you write the tests

 Mind: setting up a tenant in every test can be a costly operation.
 Perhaps there are other approaches.

-**Do you in-memory cache/memoize anything that needs to be invalidated on tenant switch?**.
+### Do you in-memory cache/memoize anything that needs to be invalidated on tenant switch?

 Apartment already deals with clearing AR's query cache.
 But we had other app-specific things memoized in memory.
 You can use apartment callbacks for it:

 ```ruby
 module Apartment